secobau/openshift/install/replace-master.md

 1. Edit the Machine Count for the new master MachineSet from 0 to 1.
 1. Monitor the pods for all projects until the cluster is stable.
 1. Repeat the process with the next master Machine you want to substitute.
-   Be careful to place the next MachineSet in the correct availability zone.
+   Be careful to place the new MachineSet in the correct availability zone.
    There should normally be only one master Machine per availability zone.
-   You will ideally use three MachineSets places in three different availability zones to ensure the quorum of the cluster.
+   You will ideally use three MachineSets placed in three different availability zones to ensure the quorum.